imilosk/CG_ball_quest/README.md

 ```
 assimp2json.exe model.obj model.json
 ```
-ATTENTION: use models taht can support only one texture, because the engine does not support multiple textures on one model.
+ATTENTION: use models that can support only one texture, because the engine does not support multiple textures on one model.
 #### Using the models
 After converting the model, you must do a few more steps to render it in your game world: